OpenCyphal/libcanard/README.md

 The CAN frames generated from the message transfer are now stored in the `queue`.
 We need to pick them out one by one and have them transmitted.
-Normally, the following fragment should be invoked periodically to unload the CAN frames from the prioritized transmission queue (or several, if redundant interfaces are used) into the CAN driver:
+Normally, the following fragment should be invoked periodically to unload the CAN frames from the prioritized transmission queue (or several, if redundant network interfaces are used) into the CAN driver:

 ```c
 for (const CanardTxQueueItem* ti = NULL; (ti = canardTxPeek(&queue)) != NULL;)  // Peek at the top of the queue.